 We explored how best to handle the twin challenges of getting new hires up to speed and ensuring that they fitted into the new culture.
 On-boarding emerged as a hot topic, with many respondents identifying that it is often not done well.

 Read the full report

 Our survey concluded that although hiring professionals from outside their own sector is indeed a positive move in the face of a very difficult market, there are also clear challenges for consumer goods companies in getting a new hire fully integrated and comfortable with the company culture.

-To discuss any issues raised or if you have any questions, please contact Bryony Greenwell.
+To discuss any issues raised or if you have any questions, contact our Consumer Practice.